timklapdor/uimagine-website/_drafts/holistic-approaches-to-online-collaborative-learning-design.md

 ![](/uploads/Screenshot 2018-06-27 13.06.54.png)

+**Abstract**

+ When  designing online learning consideration should be given to how a  community can be built around subject content and objectives and how  students will interact with the academic and with each other.
+The  institutional learning management system affords a safe and reliable  albeit often less than inspiring space for learning.
+New digital  learning environments using the affordances of Web 2.0 technologies  support connected and collaborative pedagogies.
+Holistic approaches with  a focus on multimodal design extends learning into online spaces for  improved engagement, provision for response choices (text, audio,  video), online publishing and media creation while fostering new  pedagogical approaches.

+**Essential Discussion**

 This  session shared research-based holistic implementation of Web 2.0 tools  (tools that allow for multimodal communication, interaction and  collaboration as well as online publishing and media creation), or the  ‘collaboration web’ (Harasim, 2017) as a design feature for online  subjects in higher education.
 Emerging pedagogies based on participatory  and collaborative online learning were examined with current examples  of learning space design using Web 2.0 tools shared via the Case Study  of INF537 - Digital Futures Colloquium.
 This is the capstone subject I  co-wrote and teach at Charles Sturt University as part of the [Master of Education degree in Knowledge Networking and Digital Innovation](http://futurestudents.csu.edu.au/courses/teaching-education/master-education-knowledge-networks-digital-innovation).

 These three essential understandings frame the presentation content: